122. Evaluating Atonement Metaphors (Updated May 2025)

 Each section of the chart can be evaluated to determine the appropriateness of each aspect of the atonement metaphor as it relates to biblical integrity (first row), resonance (second row), and logical consistency (third row).

-“…for all have sinned (cause = turned away from God – Rom 3:10-18) and fall short of the glory of God (separation = unworthy, unholy), and are justified (restoration = made right with God) … through … Christ Jesus, whom God put forward (act) as a propitiation (wrath removed) by his blood (act: blood = death), to be received by faith.”
+“…for all have sinned (cause of separation is that we done wrong, described as both immoral actions [Rom 1] and turning away from God [Rom 3:10-18]) and fall short of the glory of God (separation described as being unworthy and unholy), and are justified (restoration described as being made right with God) … through … Christ Jesus, whom God put forward (act of atonement) as a propitiation (restoration described as wrath removed) by his blood (act of atonement is the shedding of blood which refers to his death), to be received by faith.”

 • Act(1) – God offers (“puts forward”) Jesus